 The GRE on the other hand is a more versatile exam, used to gain entry into a range of other postgrad courses.
-We’ve written a full article answering the GMAT vs GRE question, so check it out!
+We’ve written a full article answering the GMAT vs GRE which is the easier question, so check it out!
 Also, we got covered the Key differences between GRE vs GMAT as a dedicated article.

 3. What types of GRE tests are there?

 The GRE test comes in two forms: GRE General and GRE subject.
 Usually, when someone uses the term “GRE”, they’re referring to the GRE General unless they state otherwise.